chandranshubhardwaj0907/python/README.md

 ## 📂 Contents....

-The repository is organized into folders, each focusing on a different topic..
+The repository is organized into folders, each focusing on a different topic...

 1. **01_setup** – Initial environment & IDE setup
 2. **02_python_syntax** – Python syntax overview